Steve Young: Montana's backup: 1987–1990

 Young played behind Montana for four years, but shone as a backup.
-Substituting for an injured Montana, early in the first quarter of a 1987 game against the Chicago Bears, he threw four touchdown passes in a 41–0 victory.
+Substituting for an injured Montana, early in the first quarter of a 1987 game against the Chicago Bears, Young threw four touchdown passes in a 41–0 victory.
 In their 1987 divisional playoff game against the Minnesota Vikings, he replaced Montana in the second half after the team fell behind 27–10.
-The 49ers still lost the game, but Young had a good performance, completing 12 of 17 pass attempts for 158 yards and a touchdown, with one interception, while also leading San Francisco in rushing with 72 yards and a touchdown on six carries.
-On October 30, 1988, Young ran for a 49-yard, game-winning touchdown against the Vikings.
-He started the game out with a 73-yard touchdown pass to John Taylor, after Montana went down with an injury.
+The 49ers still lost the game, but Young had a good performance, completing 12 of 17 pass attempts for 158 yards, a touchdown, and an interception while also leading San Francisco in rushing with 72 yards and a touchdown on six carries.
+On October 30, 1988, Young ran for a 49-yard, game-winning touchdown against the Minnesota Vikings.
+It was the longest run by a 49ers quarterback until 2012 with a 56 yard-run by Colin Kaepernick.
+Young started the game out with a 73-yard touchdown pass to John Taylor, after Montana went down with an injury.
 The play earned the 49ers a 24–21 victory and a bit of revenge on the Vikings for their previous season's playoff loss.
-The win turned out to be crucial, as without it the 49ers would have finished the season 9–7 and missed the playoffs, as two other teams in their division, the Los Angeles Rams and New Orleans Saints, had 10–6 records.
+The win turned out to be crucial.
+Without it, the 49ers would have finished the season 9–7 and missed the playoffs.
+Two other teams in their division, the Los Angeles Rams and New Orleans Saints, had 10–6 records.
 Instead, the 49ers won their division, earned the #2 playoff seed, and went on to win the Super Bowl.

-In 1989, he displayed potential to become the team's starter in the future.
-While Montana won the NFL MVP award and led the team to victory in Super Bowl XXIV, Young still had a good season, completing 69% of his passes for 1,001 yards and eight touchdowns, with only three interceptions.
+In 1989, Young displayed potential to become the team's starter in the future.
+While Montana won the NFL MVP award and led the team to a victory in Super Bowl XXIV, Young still had a good season, completing 69% of his passes for 1,001 yards, eight touchdowns, and only three interceptions.
 On October 22, 1989, he posted a perfect passer rating of 158.3 when he completed 11 of 12 passes for 188 yards and three touchdown passes in a 37–20 victory over the New England Patriots.

-He rushed for a career-high 102 yards on just eight carries against the New Orleans Saints on December 23, 1990, making him only the second 49ers quarterback to rush for at least 100 yards in a single game.
+Young rushed for a career-high 102 yards on just eight carries against the New Orleans Saints on December 23, 1990, making him only the second 49ers quarterback to rush for at least 100 yards in a single game.
 The 49ers lost the game 13–10.

 In his four seasons as a backup, Young threw 23 touchdown passes and only six interceptions.